zubinchopra/portaldocs/portal-sdk/generated/msportalfx-test.md

 <a name="getting-started-running-tests-in-visual-studio"></a>
 ### Running tests in Visual Studio

-1. Install [Node Tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx) (Note that we recommend using the Node.js “LTS” versions rather than the “Stable” versions since sometimes NTVS doesn’t work with newer Node.js versions.)
+1. Install the Node tools that are located at [https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1](https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1).
+(Note that we recommend using the Node.js “LTS” versions rather than the “Stable” versions since sometimes NTVS doesn’t work with newer Node.js versions.)

 1. Once that’s done, you should be able to open Visual Studio and then create new project: *New -> Project -> Installed, Templates, TypeScript, Node.js -> From Existing Node.js code*.